Garefild/PoeditSmarty/README.md

 ### set file in path

-* You need a java run it.
+* You need a java to run it.
 * Download sources and unpack to any folder.
 * Copy the file PoeditSmarty.jar predetermined folder (And remember the path).
 For example: C:\Program Files\Poedit\Gettext Tools\bin
 * get java path (And remember the path).
 For example: C:\Program Files\Java\jdk\bin\java.exe